 - Juhu: The roads along the beach near Palm Grove hotel

 - Versova: Fishermen's colony

 Mumbai Police has divided the routes into three separate parts – a route for immersion processions, a route for the public who is returning from immersion points, and regular traffic routes.
 Detailed maps with diversions and updates are available from @MumbaiPolice on Twitter before the event.

 Mumbai Ganesh Visarjan Tips

-Many roads are closed to traffic, so do take the Mumbai local train where possible.
-If you come by train, try and arrive at Grant Road railway station by around 1-2 p.m, then make your way slowly to Girgaum (Marine Drive) Chowpatty.
-It really starts getting crowded around sunset, from 6.30 p.m. onwards.
+Many roads are closed to traffic, so do take the Mumbai local train where possible if you're not staying within walking distance.
+If you come by train, try and arrive at Grant Road railway station by 1-2 p.m, then make your way slowly to Girgaum (Marine Drive) Chowpatty.
+It really starts getting crowded around sunset, from 6.30 p.m. onward.
 Expect hundreds of thousands of people to still be there at sunrise too!
 The most famous idol, the Lalbaughcha Raja, gets immersed at 8 a.m in the following morning.

 The streets are filled with loud music, drumming, dancing, and fire crackers.
 If you have sensitive ears, do wear ear plugs.

 Maharashtra Tourism sets up a special elevated air-conditioned pavilion for foreign tourists at the immersion point at Girgaum Chowpatty.
 It has facilities such as mobile toilets, wireless Internet connection, and clean drinking water.
 Transport to and from designated pick-up points is also provided.

 Foreign tourists need to register in advance with Maharashtra Tourism for a pass.